ucheokechukwu/Automated-Bank-Loan-Decision-Making-Machine-Learning-with-Cloud-Deployment/README.md

-## Challanges
+## Challenges
-AWS environment:
+**AWS environment**:
-Smaller disk space, size limit.
+- Smaller disk space, size limit.
 Needed to uninstall Anaconda and reinstall Miniconda to optimize disk space.
-Older versions of packages and libraries.
+- Older versions of packages and libraries.
 Needed to upgrade.
+- Working in several environments (Jupyter notebook, Terminal for Flask, Ubuntu AWS, Postman, Google Colab, etc)
-Learning curve with the entire project, working with a lot of new strategies like Pipelining
+- Learning curve with the entire project, working with a lot of new strategies like Pipelining

 ## Future Goals
 - Use XGBoost and more sophisticated classifiers.